 2. “Hey Miss Ruby“ by Conway Twitty

-Released at the end of the 1950’s, ‘Hey Miss Ruby’ is a song about a lovestruck lad who wants to marry a lady named Ruby who does not reciprocate his love.
+This song is about a lovestruck lad who wants to marry a lady named Ruby who does not reciprocate his love.
 The boy is clearly head over heels for her but no matter how hard he tries, his love stays unfulfilled.
-This doesn’t stop him from loving her, and he continues to do anything for her because he simply loves her too much.

 3. “Ruby’s Stool” by Loretta Lynn